mongodb/docs/source/includes/fact-view-query-conversion-bulk-status.rst

-You can view the history of previous conversions in the left-hand :guilabel:`Query Converter` pane.
-Each conversion has an icon indicating the result of the conversion.
-If an object does not have an icon next to it, a conversion has not been attempted yet:
+You can view the status of your conversions in the left-hand :guilabel:`Query Converter` pane.
+Each conversion has an icon indicating the status of the conversion.
+If an object does not have an icon next to it, it was not queued for bulk conversion:

 .. list-table::
    :header-rows: 1

    * - Icon
      - Description

+   * - Static circle
+     - The conversion is pending.

    * - Spinner
      - The conversion is now being executed.